 Indoor practices were a challenge in the days prior to the construction of the Memorial Gym.
 They had the hallways and dungeon.
 And it's not like the Memorial Gym was all that big a help, either.

 To my knowledge, winning the Suburban Triple (winning three individual events in the Suburban Indoor or Outdoor) has been accomplished seven times during the years the Bay was in the Suburban Conference.
-1936 Outdoor Al Schilder South Milwaukee: Schilder won the 100 (10.2), 220 Hurdles (25.6) and Broad Jump (21-3) at Waukesha's Haertel Field, leading South Milwaukee to its only Suburban track title.
-He also … Continue reading The Suburban Triple
+1936 Outdoor Al Schilder South Milwaukee: Schilder won the 100 (10.2), 220 Hurdles (25.6) and Broad Jump (21-3) at Waukesha's Haertel Field, leading … Continue reading The Suburban Triple

 Bob Nicolet, class of 1955, is one of the giants of Whitefish Bay athletics.
 Simply one of the best ever Bay athletes.
 He amassed an amazing 14 letters in Football, Basketball, Baseball, Golf and Tennis.
 He's one of three Bay guys in the Suburban era that I'm aware of that were named 1st Team All-Suburban … Continue reading Bob Nicolet: Nic Is Tops In The State

 Buzz Humke moved into the Bay in the early 1950's for his junior year.
 Anybody that had his father Bob for Freshmen Algebra over the next couple of decades knows all about the necessity of having a proper license.
 (Mr. Humke passed away in 2007 at age 98.)
 Buzz was an outstanding pole vaulter, winning … Continue reading Buzz Humke — Where Is Your License To Do That?